akeely/squant-app/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.squant.squant-app' is invalid and this project uses 'io.squant.squantapp' instead.
+* The original package name 'io.squant.squant-app' is invalid and this project uses 'io.squant.app' instead.

 # Getting Started